 With any dental intervention, smokers may have complications.
-This is especially true for removal, implantation of teeth, complex surgical procedures in the oral cavity and the rehabilitation of patients in the postsurgical period.
+This is especially true for removal, implantation of teeth, complex surgical procedures in the oral cavity, and the rehabilitation of patients in the post-surgical period.
 The healing process in the oral cavity is much more difficult and slower.

 Glendale dentist, Dr. Sahakyan warns about the risks of continuing smoking after surgery.

 Do not smoke after you undergo dental surgery, including tooth extraction.
 If, however, you continue to abuse tobacco, the risk of developing alveolitis or the so-called “dry hole” increases.
 After extraction, a blood clot is formed in the hole of the extracted tooth, protecting the bone and nerve endings.
-However, smoking interferes with the successful healing and prevents the formation of a blood clot.
+However, smoking interferes with successful healing and prevents the formation of blood clots.
 The inability to form the blood clot causes the bone and the nerve endings to become vulnerable.
 This can lead to an infection and severe pain, bad breath, and unpleasant taste sensations.

 What Is the Risk of Developing Oral Cancer?